mouzz1990/AnkiCardCreator/README.md

 Click right mouse button on the AnkiCardCreator form to open and change settings:
 1. Change Anki card content folder
 2. Change Anki import.txt file folder
-3. Change or add Pixabay Image Searcher Api-Key, wich are using for search and download images.
+3. Change or add Pixabay Image Searcher Api-Key, which are using for search and download images.